-Prehabilitation as the name itself suggests is the preparation to improve recovery time of a patient following surgery.
+As the name itself suggests is the preparation to improve the recovery time of a patient following surgery.
 This basically prepares the patient to achieve a higher level of fitness prior to surgery.
-It helps in early recovery from debilitating effects of surgery.
-The patient is better acquaints with post operative rehabilitation treatment plan.
-The patient is able to recruit the muscles more efficiently post surgery and perform the exercises at much ease.
+It helps in early recovery from the debilitating effects of surgery.
+The patient is better acquaints with a post-operative rehabilitation treatment plan.
+The patient is able to recruit the muscles more efficiently post-surgery and perform the exercises at much ease.

-Prehabilitation is a helpful tool in preventing injuries in high end athletic activity.
-The predisposing factors to an injury in sports can be minimized by prehabilitation of the athlete.
+Prehabilitation is a helpful tool in preventing injuries in high-end athletic activity.
+The predisposing factors to an injury in sports can be minimized by the prehabilitation of the athlete.
 This may include –

 - Postural correction,